Release Date: 10/29/2009

 Also Available On

 Grand Theft Auto has always been the pinnacle for sandbox games, angry politicians and moms, and great gameplay.
-With an already great game, this add-on gives us new characters, new story, and added features.
+With an already great game, this add-on gives us new characters, new stories, and added features.
 You play as Luis Lopez who is working for Tony who pulled Luis off the streets and into his club business as a bodyguard.
-Both Luis and Tony get in over there heads and their friendship spirals out of control into the brink of destruction, but can Luis save them on time?
+Both Luis and Tony get in over their heads and their friendship spirals out of control into the brink of destruction, but can Luis save them on time?

-You will meet many old characters from the original as well as finishing a few unfinished side stories from Grand Theft Auto IV such as the museum mission.
+You will meet many old characters from the original as well as finish a few unfinished side stories from Grand Theft Auto IV such as the museum mission.
 If you want me to jump right to it I will.
 There are a few great new features and these include cars, people, dialog, parachuting, a rating system, and new weapons.
-The game also takes a more cinematic turn with epic helicopter rides, train rides, and even saving a person from their certain death in the air via parachuting.
+The game also takes a more cinematic turn with epic helicopter rides, train rides, and even save a person from their certain death in the air via parachuting.
 There are triathlon missions, escort missions, killing missions, and missions that just turn for the worst.